 Circle hooks are ideal for beginners or anyone who isn’t used to the moment a fish takes an interest in your bait.
 They’re also great for anyone who doesn’t want to attend their rod the whole time.

-They were created in order to prevent deep hooking fish – so sport anglers can practice catch and release, and improve conservation by letting trophy fish go.
+They were created to prevent deep hooking fish.
+So sport anglers can practice catch and release and improve conservation by letting trophy fish go.

-This is because offset circle hooks are designed in such a way that you don’t need to “set the hook.”
-Basically, you don’t need to jerk your rod after a fish strike in order to get the hook into the fish’s mouth.
+This is because offset circle hooks are designed so that you don’t need to “set the hook.”
+Basically, you don’t need to jerk your rod after a fish strike to get the hook set into the fish’s mouth.

 When you lay an offset hook down on a flat surface, it will have a raised edge.
 This allows the hook to naturally move into the corner of a fish’s mouth after it takes your bait.